UnitTestBot/jacodb/README.md

 ### Bytecode loading

-Bytecode loading contains two steps:
+Bytecode loading consists of two steps:

-- retrieve information about class names from jars/build folders
+* retrieving information about the class names from the JAR-files or build directories
-- read classes bytecode from jars/build folders and process it (persist information, setup features indexes etc)
+* reading **classes** bytecode from the JAR-files or build directories and processing it (persisting data, setting up `JcFeature` implementations, etc.)

-`JCDB` or `JcClasspath` instance returned just after first step is done.
-Final representation of classes is done on second step.
-It's possible that class information is changed between first and second step if files changed accordingly.
+`JCDB` or `JcClasspath` instances are returned right after the first step is performed.
+You retrieve the final representation of **classes** during the second step.
+It is possible that the `.class` files undergo changes at some moment between the first step and the second, and **classes** representation is affected accordingly.

-For architecture and other technical information please visit [design page](./design.md)
+For architecture and other technical information please visit the [design page](./design.md).